-Panos N. Patatoukas is an Associate Professor at Berkeley Haas.
-He received his PhD, MPhil, and MA from Yale University, his MSc (with highest distinction) from the London School of Economics and Political Science, and his BA in accounting and finance (valedictorian) from Athens University of Economics and Business.
+Panos N. Patatoukas is a tenured Associate Professor and the L.H.
+Penney Chair in Accounting at U.C.
+Berkeley, Haas School of Business.
+He received his PhD, MPhil, and MA from Yale, his MSc from the London School of Economics (with distinction), and his BA in accounting and finance (valedictorian) from Athens University of Economics & Business.

 Expertise and Research Interests

 - Properties of financial accounting data and corporate financial reporting